Purists love dry-fly fishing for mountain trout, but for consistent catches, go deep with nymphs

 The location was the North Mills River in western North Carolina, and this fish was likely a brood fish that had been released into the stream.
 It appeared to be at least 24 inches or better and at one point was only feet away.
 The brilliant color and black dots on his scales were vivid in the light that filtered through the overhanging tree branches.

-This kind of action is not uncommon if you learn to fish nymphs.
+This kind of action is not uncommon if you learn to fish nymphs for winter trout.
 It is no secret that the greatest part of a trout’s life is spent near the bottom of a stream.
 Except in the case of a significant hatch, dry-fly fishing will not produce similar results.

 There are two techniques for nymphing: fishing with an indicator or high-sticking.
 I like to stay in contact during the drift and do not feel it is possible with an indicator.
 The only exception is when the fish are rising a long cast away.
 This may happen on large water, and I remember catching large cutthroat trout on the Yellowstone River that would have been impossible without indicators.